qgis/QGIS-Documentation/source/docs/user_manual/style_library/symbol_selector.rst

      Designing a Simple Line Symbol

-  Along with common properties of the :ref:`simple marker symbol
+  The simple line symbol layer type has many of the same properties as the :ref:`simple marker symbol <simple_marker_symbol>`, and in addition:
-  <simple_marker_symbol>`, a simple line properties are:

   * :guilabel:`Cap style`
   * |checkbox| :guilabel:`Use custom dash pattern`: overrides the